mananv1791/Weather-App/README.md

 ## Why This Project Is Different

-Most beginner weather apps only display temperature and weather icons.
+Most weather apps only display temperature and weather icons.
 This project is being designed as a decision-focused weather assistant.

 Planned features include: